-As economies around the world grapple with the consequences of the Covid-19 pandemic, Vietnam presents a positive outlook on the Stock Market front, making investing a lucrative opportunity for foreign investors.
+As an emerging market on the cusp of transitioning from a lower-income nation to a middle-income nation Vietnam presents fantastic opportunities for new investors, including in its stock market.
 However, investing in the Vietnam Stock Market without prior knowledge of the procedural nuances can leave an investor vulnerable to pitfalls.
 This article cites specifics one might need to know in order to set up a stock market account and start making smart investments.

 Steps to Open a Stock Market Account in Vietnam for Foreigner Investors

-- 01 copy of ID/Passport of the authorized person.
+- 1 copy of the Passport of the authorized representative

 - Opening the account from abroad

-If you live outside of Vietnam and would like to open a trading account, get in touch with a Cekindo consultant.
+If you live outside of Vietnam and would like to open a trading account, get in touch with of our consultants to open a bank account in your name.

 - Opening the account in Vietnam